EspressoSystems/espresso-sequencer/README.md

 The sequence diagram below serves as a complement to the architecture diagram.
 The following interactions are depicted.

 1. Builders deposit funds into the fee contract on Ethereum Layer 1.
 These funds are later used to pay fees.
-1. Users submit transactions to the Submit APIs of sequencer nodes.
+2. Users submit transactions to the Submit APIs of sequencer nodes.
-1. The leader/proposer obtains a block from a builder.
+3. The leader/proposer obtains a block from a builder.
-1. HotShot consensus creates new blocks containing sequenced rollup transactions.
+4. HotShot consensus creates new blocks containing sequenced rollup transactions.
+5. A rollup produces a rollup block with transactions sequenced by the Espresso sequencer.
-1. A proof for a HotShot state update is created and verified in the Light Client smart contract.
+6. A proof for a HotShot state update is created and verified in the Light Client smart contract.
-1. A rollup proves a state transition by sending a proof to its rollup smart contract.
+7. A ZK rollup proves a correct state transation by sending a proof to its rollup smart contract.
+8. A dispute is settled in an optimistic rollup.
+If necessary, the HotShot commitment is read from the Light Client contract.

 ![Sequence diagram](./doc/sequence-diagram.svg)